The Windows App Store is Full of Pirate Streaming Apps

 It would make more sense.
 Kodi bans illegal plugins while MS is hosting them on it's app store.
 The insane crusade against Kodi makes zero sense.
 Android, Windows and other systems host piracy apps and do less to discourage it than Kodi does.

-Does anybody really care (Score:4, Funny)
+Does anybody really care (Score:5, Funny)

 Proof that nobody bothers with the Windows app store.
 If even the RIAA/MPAA don't bother with it, you know it's dead.